UniTS: Unified Spatio-Temporal Generative Model for Remote Sensing: Introduction

-\item \textbf{The absence of a unified framework capable of handling multiple remote sensing time-series tasks.} Current research remains largely in the stage of developing specialized models tailored for specific tasks, and a unified framework that can effectively address diverse remote sensing time series tasks is still missing.
+\item \textbf{Lack of a unified framework for multiple remote sensing time series tasks.} Current research remains largely in the stage of developing specialized models tailored for specific tasks, and a unified framework that can effectively address diverse time series tasks is still missing.
 We argue that the core challenge for both low-level and high-level time series tasks lies in mining spatiotemporal representations, with the main difference being how these representations are adapted through task-specific designs to meet particular requirements.

 \end{itemize}